-Youth experience a crop that is grown, was grown or has the potential to be grown in Nebraska by growing it, researching traits of that crop and determining the viability of that crop in the part of the state they live.
+4-H members experience a crop that is grown, was grown or has the potential to be grown in Nebraska by growing it, researching traits of that crop and determining the viability of that crop in the part of the state they live.

 Each year information is sent out via newsletter and email introducing the selected seed for the year.
-The Extension Office distributes the seeds to youth that have contacted the office before the ordering deadline.
+The Extension Office distributes the seeds to 4-H members that have contacted the office before the ordering deadline.
 A different seed will be selected every year.
-The crop of the year for 2024 is Sugar Beets.
+The crop of the year for 2025 is Sunflowers.

-Youth will grow seeds in their garden or pots.
+4-H members will grow seeds in their garden or pots.
 Written resources materials will be available for youth, in addition to virtual, live or recorded videos/field trips.
-Youth will be eligible to enter an exhibit at fair in the agronomy project area.
+4-H members will be eligible to enter an exhibit at fair in the agronomy project area.

 CLASS 11 - Special Agronomy Project - Educational Exhibit - Educational exhibit based on what was learned from the project.
-Present information on a poster 14" inches x 22" inches either vertical or horizontal arrangement or in a clear plastic report cover.
+Present information on no larger than 28 inches wide by 28 inches tall on plywood or poster board.
 The 4-H member's name, age, and county must be on the back of the poster or report cover.
-Each display must have a one-page essay (minimum) explaining why the exhibitor chose the area of display and what they learned from their project.
-Include any references used.
+Each display must have a 1/2 page essay (minimum) explaining why the 4-H member chose the area of display and what they learned from their project.
+Include references used.
 SF

-CLASS 12 - Special Agronomy Project -Video Presentation - 4-H exhibitor designs a multimedia presentation related to the crop.
+CLASS 12 - Special Agronomy Project -Video Presentation - 4-H member designs a multimedia presentation related to the crop.
 This could include narration of the growing process, presenting facts about the crop or any other innovative multimedia practices.
 The presentation should be at least 2 minutes in length and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation or voice over and/or original video clip.
 Any of the following file formats will be accepted: mp4, .mov, .ppt, or .avi.
 If chosen for State Fair email a link of the video to the superintendents anygren2@unl.edu or brandy.vandewalle@unl.edu by August 10th.
 SF